stevejay/artfullylondon-api/README.md

 1. CD into that clone
 1. Run the command `export COMPOSE_CONVERT_WINDOWS_PATHS=1` (because of [this issue](https://github.com/docker/for-win/issues/1829))
 1. Run the command `docker-compose up`

+#### Authentication

+You need to create a Cognito user pool ;[instructions here](https://stackoverflow.com/a/45253010).
+You also need to create an Auth0 passwordless authentication account.

 ### Running a Service